 A second Prague Card I bought from the old American Express exchange office in Wenceslas Square (now closed).
 This was straight forward enough.
 You go to a desk and ask (in English) to buy the card without the transport ticket.
 You get an invoice for the cost of the card which you pay at the cash counter.
 Take the receipt back to the desk and you get the Prague Card package.

 You get a booklet when you buy the Prague Card (6 languages combined).
 Throughout the booklet are described the tourist attractions and if it is a free or tourist discounted entry.
 At the rear of the Prague card booklet are “coupons” which you tear out of the booklet when you want to use them.
 You present your signed and dated Prague card and the relevant coupon at the attraction entry or ticket office.
 And that’s it.

 1) Cedok staff in their “Na Prikope” office did not speak English.
-That’s no problem for me but if a tourist went here they should take the “Prague Card” pamphlet (or go to the last desk on the left and get one from there).
+That’s no problem for me but tourists should buy/collect from a tourist information office.

 2) Both places wanted me to sign the card there and then (probably so that if you lose it, it is less likely to be used by somebody else) but, you don’t have to sign and date on the day of purchase, only on the first day of use.